A Burger Episode

 It's definitely just a thing to, it's a TikTok food.

-Yeah.
-It's definitely a TikTok food.
+yeah, it's definitely a TikTok food.
+Um, yeah, for sure.

 We're old.
 We're talking about Riptide.

+Yeah, yeah, yeah.
 What the fuck are you talking about?
-Yeah, but
+Yeah, but you watched a pre you watched some Riptide stuff on TikTok.

-I ain't on TikTok.
-I got like 18 episodes.
+It got like 18 episodes.

 So I watched Mad Men, baby.

 One clip at a time.
-Have you, so the old trend on TikTok for clips of Mad Men and stuff was Asian guy in the corner pointing up, and then they just, the clip just shows?
+Have you?
+So the old trend on TikTok for clips of Mad Men and stuff was Asian guy in the corner pointing up, and then they just, the clip just shows.

 Did you ever see that?
 No, I don't use TikTok.
 Oh, there you go.